Elastic Container Service (ECS)

 - ecs cluster created within a vpc

-- benefits from multiple AZ
+- benefits from multiple AZ available in the vpc

 - instances run the containers